Selected Sundials of North America

 Bloomfield Hills Michigan USA Horizontal Dial Dial 837

-In the Cranbrook Gardens, where works of art topiary and American crafts are displayed, one can find a brass horizontal dial transformed into a beautiful sculpture of a swan with the tail serving as the style, and the hour lines are the feathers of the wings.
-A small circle with Arabic numbers delineates the hours.
+In Cranbrook Gardens, where works of art topiary and American crafts are displayed, one can find a brass horizontal dial transformed into a beautiful sculpture of a ginkgo leaf with the stem serving as the style.
+Hour lines are the radiating leaf veins.
+A small circle with Arabic numbers delineates each hour from 6am to 6pm..The ginkgo leaf sundial is about 40 cm and the height of the tail about 14 cm.
+The sundial hour circle is about 20 cm in diameter.

 Brooklyn Michigan USA Horizontal Dial Dial 311